lenincompres/ima-few-2024/README.md

 The midterm assignment will be a project that demonstrates a working knowledge of website design and responsive HTML & CSS.
 This project must be completed, published, and presented.

 ### Participation 20%
 This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 This is 20% of your overall grade.
 Each student will be asked to do a 5-min presentation on a Learning Log throughout the semester, which is part of your participation grade.

+I am committed to facilitating the fullest possible participation of all my students.
+Acknowledging that being present is a form of participation in itself, and that engaged listening is not a passive form of participation either, I welcome my students to communicate with me what kinds of engagement are best for them so I can take that into account.
+I will provide clear expectations and examples around participation to help ensure everyone’s voice has a place in this space.

+Examples of modes of participation can look like: asking questions, going to office hours, sending and reading emails, class group discussion, arriving on time, going to class, taking notes, listening to peers, submitting responses to a form (anonymous or not), following instructions, active listening, etc.

 ### Final Project 20%